steveseguin/vdo.ninja/README.md

 ## Related Projects
 ### VDO.Ninja's Electron Capture:
 A better way to perform "Window Capturing" on desktop if OBS Browser Sources fails you.
-A downloadable tool designed to enhance VDO.Ninja. https://github.com/steveseguin/electroncapture
+A downloadable tool designed to enhance VDO.Ninja, but has been expanded to have additional functionality for content creators in general https://github.com/steveseguin/electroncapture

 ### CAPTION.Ninja